 3. Simplicity.
 We created this guide for complete beginners.
 You won’t find advanced tutorials in this guide, but you will find enough detail to get you a complete website that is ready to grow.

-If anything is unclear on this guide, feel free to use the Feedback button on the right side of the page and tell us.
+If anything is unclear on this guide, feel free to use the Feedback button in the bottom right corner of the page and tell us.
 It would be super helpful if you selected an element on the page, so we can pinpoint what was unclear.
 Now, let’s get started!

 To Start – Why should I Choose WordPress?

 WordPress is the most popular system for building websites in the world.
 Of all websites that are not custom coded in HTML, 60% use WordPress.
-These range from small businesses to enterprises as large as the New York Times.
+These range from small businesses to major brands like TechCrunch and the New York Times.

 You’re likely debating whether to use WordPress or a website builder, such as Wix, Weebly, or Squarespace.
 Here are the biggest reasons why you should choose WordPress: